Skip to content

 APM features

-Choose RELATED DATA in your Overview Pane to access our APM features: related logs, events, pod, and host.
+Go to the trace of interest and select Related Data in the Span data window to access our APM features: related logs, events, pod, and host.

-Define the mapping between the trace spans to the related logs by accessing the RELATED LOGS sub-screen and clicking Setup Correlation.
-This will open a menu where you will be able to add the relevant field containing the span ID.
+Define the mapping between the trace spans to the related logs by accessing the RELATED LOGS tab and selecting Setup Correlation.
+This opens a menu where you can add the relevant field containing the span ID.

-There is also the option to be redirected to the relevant logs by clicking on Open Logs Query.
+Redirect to the relevant logs by selecting Open Logs Query.
 This will direct you to a Logs screen, showing you the log containing the correlated span ID.

 7.1 Coralogix Academy - Introduction to Tracing Interface in Coralogix